aminahol/OIBSIP-Car-Price-Prediction-Task-3/README.md

 The Random Forest Regressor outperformed the Linear Regression model, achieving a significantly lower RMSE and a higher R² score, indicating better predictive accuracy and a stronger ability to capture complex patterns in the data.

 ## Conclusion
 This project demonstrates the effectiveness of using machine learning techniques, particularly the Random Forest Regressor, to predict the selling price of used cars.
-The feature engineering and model selection steps played a crucial role in achieving high-performance results.
+The feature engineering and model selection steps played a crucial role in achieving high performance results.
 The insights gained from this analysis can be valuable for both car buyers and sellers in making informed decisions.